u-blox/ubxlib/port/platform/common/automation/README.md

 ...to:

 ```
-                   # Instance 16, NRF52, SARA-R410M-02B
+                   # Instance 16, NRF52
                    {"lock": None, "serial_port": "COM3", "debugger": None,
                     "swo_port": u_utils.JLINK_SWO_PORT + 1},
 ```

-Be **very careful** not to accidentally check your local change in.
+Be **very careful** not to accidentally push your local change to this file back into the repo.

 # Script Usage
 The main intended entry point into automation is the `u_pull_request.py` Python script.
 You can run it with parameter `-h` to obtain usage information but basically the form is: